 7. MACAU LUXURY HOTELS

 Macau’s biggest revenue comes from gaming tourism.
 In fact, its income is higher than that of Las Vegas.
 It has long been legal in this region since 1850 when the Portuguese leaders legalized it.
-Today, many tourists visit Macau because of the dazzling luxury hotels that has become an attraction in itself.
+Today, many tourists visit Macau because of the dazzling luxury hotels that have now become famous tourist spot.
 Don’t miss the Parisian Macao, Studio City, The Venetian Macau Resort and the Wynn Palace in Cotai.

 Entrance Fee: FREE